 Our target group, elderly people interested in digital products and possibilities, would use our product concept since they are able to see how new technology provides new ways to communicate and therefor improve their social life in the society which is built on technology.
 With Android Silver Surfer they get the opportunity to become a part of the modern society.

 At the beginning, even before the creation of our concepts, we wanted to promote empathy with the user group of older people and visited a senior citizens' meeting place of the city of Norrköping in Sweden.
 At this point I had an observing character and photographed the place to get a feeling for the environment for elderly people who like to surround themselves in this place with other people and seek contact.
 The rest of my group conducted interviews in Swedish with some elderly people at the senior citizens' meeting point.
-Although a large part of the population in Sweden speaks very good English- however, at the senior citizens' meeting place only few English spoke, so I could unfortunately only participate in one single English-language interview here.
+Although a large part of the population in Sweden speaks very good English- however, at the senior citizens' meeting place only few spoke English, so I could unfortunately only participate in one single English-language interview here.

 After this little field research, we developed an interview guide to interview our acquaintances about their behaviour and needs in relation to new technologies and their social contacts.
 Here I particularly noticed the cultural differences between Sweden and Germany when the other group members reported their experiences.
 In Scandinavia, many more older people are already using new technologies such as smartphones and tablets.
 In Germany, on the other hand, older people are critical of this topic.
 This starting position enabled me to ask the question why in the right places more often: Why should older smartphones use them here, what is the benefit?